 How will the displaced talent visa programme work?

-Under the new displaced talent visa programme, Home-Office approved UK employers will be able to sponsor eligible candidates via the skilled worker route.
+Under the scheme, Home-Office approved UK employers can sponsor eligible candidates via the skilled worker route.
 Applicants will still need to secure a job offer and be able to speak English — where the existing eligibility criteria will not be lowered — although many of the documentary requirements and administrative processes which can inadvertently discriminate against displaced people will be removed.

 Applicants under the pilot scheme will receive priority processing.
 They will also be given case management support to overcome any administrative barriers, including accessing passports or travel documents, as well as employment references and tax records.

 To participate in the displaced talent visa programme, a displaced jobseeker must be screened by TBB, providing detailed information about their skills, education and employment history.
 For UK employers, to take advantage of the pilot they must be willing and able to sponsor displaced talent through the skilled worker route.
 To initiate the process of identifying and hiring suitable candidates, employers should register their interest via TBB’s website.

 Participants may be hired to work within any occupation eligible under the skilled worker route, although jobs on the shortage occupation list will be prioritised.
 Once a job role has been identified, TBB will provide a shortlist of candidates from their Talent Catalogue: a pool of more than 25,000 skilled people, most of whom are currently living displaced in Jordan and Lebanon, where TBB have offices and local staff.
 The employer has the option to include any or all of these candidates in their normal recruitment process.

 TBB will provide a full remote recruitment service, including identifying suitable refugee candidates and assisting employers to conduct skills validation and video interviews.
 That said, the employer will be ultimately responsible for assessing a candidate’s skills and experience, and deciding whether that candidate is suitable for the particular role on offer.